 - Lot’s of floral prints and bright colors

 In the newer modern farmhouse homes, you might find some of the below items mixed in with items from the above list…

-There are a few things that you can start out with when building or remodeling a home with modern farmhouse style in mind.
-Starting from scratch is so fun because you have a blank space and the possibilites are endless.
+There are a few things that you can start out with when building or remodeling a home with a modern farmhouse style in mind.
+Starting from scratch is such fun because you have a blank space and the possibilities are endless.